ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

 3. GHC checks to see if this constraint is either part of ``foo``'s type or ambiently known.
 4. Because it is not, GHC adds it to the provided type for ``foo``, making it ``foo :: (Collection a) => a -> Elem a``.
 GHC then prints a warning referencing the associated type that caused GHC to infer a new constraint and the constraint it inferred, with a suggestion that it be added to the file.

+Analogously, data constructors that contain an associated type or data family but do not have the constraints necessary are modified to provide them, just as with a user-written GADT.

-In my ideal world, this would only stand for a time, perhaps governed by an extension that is initially on by default when type families are enabled and would be disabled after a few GHC major versions, turning the warning into an error.
+This behavior would only stand for a time, governed by a new extension that is initially implied by `-XTypeFamilies` and that would be disabled after two GHC major versions, turning the warning into an error.

-Because this backwards compatibility system is somewhat complicated and does something somewhat unexpected (changing a programmer-supplied type signature) it may be wise to implement the feature with the warning as an error, and only enable/add the fix-up if the amount of code to be broken is substantial enough.

-Indeed, if I am the one to implement this, I will initially be implementing this as an error, and will look at how much code will break based on the changes before implementing the "warn and fix" behavior.

 Effect and Interactions
 -----------------------